Autobound Pricing Plans and Insights

 The choice between Autobound and ZoomInfo depends on whether you need raw signal data to power your own systems or a complete go-to-market platform that combines data, intelligence, and execution.

 Autobound is a signal data infrastructure company built for data engineering teams and platform builders who need proprietary B2B signals that no one else produces.
-With 644 signal subtypes from 29 sources (including SEC filing analysis, earnings transcript intelligence, and Reddit sentiment), it delivers verified, timestamped business events via API, flat file, or OEM licensing.
+With 700+ signal subtypes from 35+ sources (including SEC filing analysis, earnings transcript intelligence, and Reddit sentiment), it delivers verified, timestamped business events via API, flat file, or OEM licensing.
 The custom-quoted pricing model (with flat file benchmarked at ~$2,500/month) works best for platform companies embedding signals into their own products, enterprise data teams building proprietary intent engines, and organizations with the technical resources to integrate and put raw signal data to work.

-ZoomInfo is an all-in-one GTM platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 The GTM Context Graph processes 1.5B+ data points daily, combining this data with customer CRM records, conversation intelligence, and behavioral signals to show not just what's happening at an account, but why.
 Teams access this through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 This makes it a strong fit for go-to-market teams that need verified contacts and intelligence to drive execution, enterprises that want account prioritization with built-in outreach, and any team that values acting on signals over building infrastructure to process them.

 The difference isn't just features.
 It's purpose.
-Autobound asks "How can we provide the deepest signal data for teams to build on?"
-ZoomInfo asks "How can we give go-to-market teams the data, intelligence, and tools to find, win, and grow customers?"
+Autobound asks: "How can we provide the deepest signal data for teams to build on?"
+ZoomInfo asks: "How can we give go-to-market teams the data, intelligence, and tools to find, win, and grow customers?"

 Autobound Pricing FAQ